PUBLISHED24 Jul 2019

 –Find out more

 At farms all over Australia, desperate young backpackers are being exploited, underpaid and sexually harassed.
 They work long hours for little or less pay while living in horrible conditions.
 They must do this in order to obtain their 88-day requirement for farm work which will enable them to get their second-year visa.

 Some of the young travellers are so desperate to stay in the country that they are willing to do literally anything to write off their farm work.
-Many wait around for weeks, even months, all while paying accomodation upfront for promised work.
+Many wait around for weeks, even months, all while paying accommodation upfront for promised work.
 All this only to log a few days after months at farms, losing both time and money.
-Others give up and go home defeated, knowing that they’ve wasted much of their time for nothing.
+Others give up and go home defeated, knowing that they’ve wasted much of their time for nothing. – Find out more

 A Thousand Words Unspoken

 This is a story about the filmmaker’s personal journey investigating how the adoption of the Christian faith changed his brother, Alex, and his sexuality.
 Having endured a traumatic coming out experience to very conservative Chinese parents at the age of 20, and having worked as a teacher where being gay is a sackable offence, Alex had learnt to keep his sexuality discreet and underground in Singapore, a place where homosexuality is still criminalised.
 This oppression led him to some truly dark times with sex and drugs and almost lost his life.
 Eventually, Alex found Christianity and it appeared to give him a second chance in life.
 However, it was also during this time he renounced his gay identity.

 In September 2018, Alex sent a link to their family WhatsApp group chat asking the family to sign the petition to keep the archaic law of criminalising homosexuality in Singapore intact.
 As a gay man, Derek felt betrayed by his brother’s actions, and he set out to find out what really happened to him behind the confinements of the church.